Compare Car Insurance New South Wales

 How to find cheap car insurance in NSW

-Rising car insurance premiums have got many NSW drivers searching for cheaper policies.
-And no wonder: in 2022, a Mozo insurance report found that NSW has the second-highest car insurance premiums in Australia on average, coming in at around $1,400 a year.
-The only state that was more expensive was Victoria ($1,463).
+The steep inflation over the past few years has got many NSW drivers searching for cheaper policies.
+And no wonder: our 2024 Mozo Car Insurance Report found that NSW has the second-highest car insurance premiums in Australia on average, coming in at around $1,994 per year.
+The only state that was more expensive was Victoria at $2,139.

 Insurance premiums will also vary wildly based on your risk profile as a driver.
 Younger, male drivers in the cities cop higher premiums than older, female drivers in the countryside, for example.